-Illustrations must be accompanied by discussion that presents the data in the illustration in text form.
+Illustrations must be accompanied by discussion that is directly above the illustration and that presents the data in the illustration in text form.

 If a device was built virtually and/or physically in the lab, this section must explain how that device was tested.
 The test results can be presented in Data/Observations or in the Conclusion section.
 The test results must be compared to the specifications for the device to prove that the device did or did not operate correctly.